ging/fiware-draco/docs/roadmap.md

 the product:

 -   **Quality Assurance** Include quality assurance for the Draco Generic enabler
--   **Tutorials**: Include Step-by-Step tutorials fro draco
 -   **Resources FIWARE Academy**: Provide resources for training section in FIWARE academy
--   **NGSIToHDFS Controller**: Controller for connecting Draco and HDFS backend.
+-   **NGSIToNeo4j Controller**: Controller for connecting Draco and Neo4j backend.
+-   **NGSIToNeo4j Processor**: Processor for storing data coming from Orion Context Broker store NGSI-LD in a graph database. system.
--   **NGSIToHDFS Processor**: Processor for storing data coming from Orion Context Broker in NGSI format to HDFS file system.
+-   **NGSIToDynamoDB Processor**: Processor for storing data coming from Orion Context Broker in NGSI format to DynamoDB.
--   **Tests for NGSIToHDFS**: Validation tests for NGSIToHDFS processor.
+-   **NGSIToDynamoDB Controller**: Controller for connecting between Draco and DynamoDB backend.

 ## Medium term

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next 9 months after next planned release:

--   **NGSIToCartoDB Controller**: Controller for connecting between Draco and CartoDB backend.
--   **NGSIToCartoDB Processor**: Processor for storing data coming from Orion Context Broker in NGSI format to CouchDB.
--   **NGSIToCouchDB Controller**: Controller for connecting between Draco and CouchDB backend.
--   **NGSIToCouchDB Processor**: Processor for storing data coming from Orion Context Broker in NGSI format to CartoDB.
+-   **Draco over kubernetes**: For fully deployments with UCON
 -   **NGSIToCKAN Controller**: Controller for connecting between Draco and CKAN backend.
 -   **NGSIToCKAN Processor**: Processor for storing data coming from Orion Context Broker in NGSI format to CKAN.